NielVermaas/Leasingdash/README.md

    - **August 2024 – Core Portfolio**: the stabilized portfolio baseline.
    - **September 2024 – Core Portfolio**: forward-looking projections with improved conversions.
    - **October 2024 – Urban Lease-Up**: a downtown asset in lease-up with heavier traffic.
-4. Review the KPI cards—vacancy snapshot, incoming supply, and payment discipline—and the supporting charts and insight lists to understand how the selected timeframe is performing across placement, tenant, and supply metrics.
+4. Review the KPI cards—vacancy snapshot, incoming supply, and payment discipline—alongside the placement, tenant, and supply charts to understand how the selected timeframe is performing.

 No build step is required—the dashboard is a static page.